 Greg had seen the Heart & Stroke TV ad showing the FAST signs of stroke.
 He said my symptoms fit exactly — it was affecting my face, arms and speech.
 He was certain I was having a stroke.
 He called 9-1-1.

-When I got to the hospital.
-I wasn’t in emergency for more than five minutes before being whisked away for a CT scan.
-After an MRI, the doctors confirmed that I had had a stroke.
+After a CT scan and an MRI, doctors confirmed that I had had a stroke.
 I had actually had a few of them leading up to March 24.

 I had three more CT scans over the next few days as the doctors tried to figure out the cause of my stroke.
-Their working diagnosis is that it was caused by an arterial dissection of the carotid artery.
+Their working diagnosis is that it was caused by a tear in one of the arteries in my neck.

 After 10 long days and a lot of Netflix, I was discharged from the hospital.
 I was elated to finally be going home!
 The love and support we received from our family and friends and beyond has been very humbling.

-I’m extremely lucky that I do not have any apparent lasting effects from the stroke, but I recognize the importance of being vigilant and recognizing the warning signs.
+I’m extremely lucky, but I recognize the importance of being vigilant and recognizing the signs of stroke.

 We’re also grateful to Heart & Stroke and the BC Government for the public awareness campaigns they’ve delivered.
 It’s so important to know the signs of a stroke and to call 9-1-1.